 Families are welcome but children under 14 must be accompanied by a parent or guardian, 14-16 year olds require parents permission.
 Duke of Edinburgh Award Scheme participants seeking volunteer opportunities are welcome, but it is essential that parents/guardians contact co-ordinator Rick Parker for availability of place.

-There are no joining fees and all are welcome, to get in touch please text/ring Rick on 07908 084709 or use the email information on the Contact Us section in the sidebar
+There are no joining fees and all are welcome, to get in touch please text/ring Rick on 07908 084709 or use the email information on the Contact Us page.

 Code of Conduct